mikepan/GameEngineBook/text/06-Physics.md

 The Max Physics Steps control how many consecutive physical simulation frames the game engine is allowed to run for each rendered frame.
 A high value (5) is more physically accurate, because it gives the physics engine enough time to complete the physics calculation, regardless of the game frame rate, therefore yielding a more consistent game-time that is independent of the frame rate, at the cost of taking up more processing time.
 A low value (1) can increase the frame rate of the game slightly by reducing the number of consecutive physical simulation frames the game engine is allowed to run every frame, but at the cost of inaccurate physics behavior, because the game-time would be linked to the frame rate.

-\*\*\* Begin Note

-Bottom Line
+>**Bottom Line**
+>

-If you are still confused, just set the Max Physics Steps to 5.
+>If you are still confused, just set the Max Physics Steps to 5.
 This ensures that the game-time is as constant as possible, no matter what the frame rate is.

-\*\*\* End Note

 ## Logic Steps <a id="Logic Steps"></a>

 Very similar to the Max Physics Steps, the Max Logic Steps control how many consecutive game logic tics the game engine is allowed to run for each rendered frame.
 When the game frame rate is lower than the nominal FPS setting, a high value (5) is more accurate because it makes sure the logic step always gets enough time to finish all the logic computation.
 Conversely, a low value (1) will yield slightly better performance at the cost of a fluctuation in game-time.
 So this means that when the frame rate is high, the game will run normally, but if the frame rate drops, the game will appear to slow down.

-\*\*\* Begin Note

-Bottom Line
+>**Bottom Line**
+>

-The default value of 5 means that the logic always gets enough time to run, no matter what frame rate the game runs at.
+>The default value of 5 means that the logic always gets enough time to run, no matter what frame rate the game runs at.
 This ensures that the game-time does not slow down when the frame rate is low.

-\*\*\* End Note

 ## FPS <a id="FPS"></a>